bbond007/MiSTer_MidiLink/README.md

       38400    - this option sets the serial speed to 38400 baud (default is 31200 baud) - used with ao486 core.

-      MUNT     - Use MUNT SoftSynth (no USB MIDI required)
+      MUNT     - Use MUNT SoftSynth (no USB MIDI adapter required)

-      FSYNTH   - Use FluidSynth SoftSynth (no USB MIDI required)
+      FSYNTH   - Use FluidSynth SoftSynth (no USB MIDI adapter required)

       UDP      - Send MIDI to UDP Port (INI setting MIDI_SERVER / MIDI_SERVER_PORT)